Libman Company

-The Libman Company is a privately held company that manufactures brooms, mops, and other household cleaning supplies.
+The Libman Company is an American privately held company that manufactures cleaning supplies, such as brooms, mops, toilet brushes, sponges, and various other household cleaning equipment.
 Libman is a market leader in the traditional cleaning tools segment.
 The company was established in 1896 in Chicago, Illinois by William Libman and has remained family-owned and operated.
 Its headquarters is currently located in Arcola, Illinois, where it employs 700 people at its facility.
 The company is notable for being one of the last-remaining manufacturers of corn brooms, as well as for internally manufacturing their own product components.